Skip to navigation menu Skip to content

 3. Describe any previous work or volunteer experience and skills you gained that are applicable to this program.
 (Note: A lack of research experience will not exclude you from this program.)
 (Maximum of 1,200 characters with spaces or ~200 words)

-5. Explain how participating in this training program that focuses on laboratory research and biomedical science will help you achieve your college goals?
-(Maximum of 1,200 characters with spaces or ~200 words)
+4. What are your college goals, including your intended major or area of study?
+Explain how participating in this training program that focuses on laboratory research and biomedical science will help you achieve your college goals.
+(Maximum of 3,000 characters with spaces or ~500 words)

 Step 3.
 Letter of Recommendation